CoolLibs/imgui_gradient/README.md

 `Flag::NoLabel` : No name for gradient widget.

-`Flag::NoRandomModeCheckBox` : No checkbox to enable or disable the random mode when adding a new color.

 `Flag::NoAddButton` : No "+" button to add a mark.

 `Flag::NoRemoveButton` : No "-" button to remove a mark.